Cambia lingua / Switch language: Italiano

 Sugar: we use unrefined sugar, but any sugar will work here.

-Sunflower + Coconut Oil: vegetable oils will replace the butter of the original shortcrust pastry.
+Sunflower see oil: vegetable oils will replace the butter of the original shortcrust pastry.
 While still fat, they are a lot healthier than butter and eggs.
-Try to use a mix between sunflower oil and coconut oil.
+Try to use either sunflower oil or coconut oil.
 If you want a neutral flavour, go for refined sunflower oil and refined coconut oil.

 Very cold water: in this recipe is the perfect substitute for milk.